Antonia Vai: MiaFemme Podcast

-The MiaFemme Podcast ("Girltalk Without Taboos"), was created by Luca Wilson and Antonia Vai in 2020.
-The idea of the podcast came from the pair having Sunday brunches, sharing their honest, personal experiences with each other, while also realising their deep concern for the lack of these types of diverse discussions in Hungarian media, since main media sources are owned and controlled by the right-wing populist, national-conservative party Fidesz.
-In a wish to change that and defy the censorship, they created their own platform.
-MiaFemme is a feminist, anti-racist, LGBTQIA+ friendly, sex positive, body positive podcast.
+The MiaFemme Podcast ("Girltalk Without Taboos"), is a Hungarian podcast created by Luca Wilson and Antonia Vai in 2020.
+MiaFemme is a feminist, anti-racist, LGBTQIA+ friendly, sex positive, body positive podcast that aims to create a safe, open-minded space for personal and political discussions.
 In 2022 hostesses Bernadett Rack and Lucy Cadena joined the podcast.
 They release episodes weekly, each episode based around one theme, and topics of discussions have included emotional labour, polyamory, the female orgasm, hair removal, catcalling, colourism, Black Lives Matter, queerness, male allyship, or harmful gender roles and stereotypes.
-The podcast got positive reception, quickly creating a buzz and attracting many listeners, making it one of the biggest feminist podcasts in Hungary today.